ricaldwell2/Falling-Box-Game/README.md

 # Falling-Box-Game
-This is the first real project I am designing myself, a pretty simple game withing SFML/C++
+This is the first real project I am designing myself, a pretty simple game utilizing SFML/C++